Aki Aleong

 Assing Leonard Gonzales "Aki" Aleong (December 19, 1934 – June 22, 2025) was a Trinidadian actor and singer.
 He had a lengthy career as a character actor on television and in film, totaling over 130 credits between 1956 and 2025.
-He also had a career as a music industry executive during the 1960s and ‘70s.
+He also had a career as a music industry executive during the 1960s and '70s.

 Early life

 Assing Aleong (梁阿成 (梁阿成, Liáng' Āchéng)) was born to Henry Leong (Aleong), a cook from Hong Kong, and Agnes Vera Gonsalves from Saint Vincent and the Grenadines.
 After his parents divorced, he and his mother moved to Brooklyn, New York in 1949.
 He attended Brooklyn College and was working part-time at a hardware store, when he answered a casting call for the Broadway play The Teahouse of the August Moon.
-He was cast in the role of “Goat Boy”, launching his acting career.
+He was cast in the role of "Goat Boy", launching his acting career.

 Career

 Acting

 His first important role was in the 1957 movie No Down Payment, which starred Joanne Woodward and Jeffrey Hunter.
-He is probably best known for portraying Senator Hidoshi during the first season of Babylon 5, as well as portraying Mr. Chiang, the aide to Nathan Bates in the weekly series of V: The Series.
+He was also in two episodes of The Outer Limits, including one with James Doohan (Scotty from Star Trek), where Aleong played Harry Akada.
+He is known for portraying Senator Hidoshi during the first season of Babylon 5, as well as portraying Mr. Chiang, the aide to Nathan Bates in the weekly series of V: The Series.
 He also portrayed the character of Colonel Mitamura in Farewell to the King.
 He owned the Gingham Dog fast food restaurant in Hollywood, California, c.
 1965.

-Aki appeared as a contestant on the February 6, 1958 episode of Groucho Marx's You Bet Your Life.
-He and his partner successfully answered the "BIG" money question and won $2,000.00.
+Aki appeared as a contestant on the February 6th 1958 episode of Groucho Marx's You Bet Your Life.
+He and his partner successfully answered the "BIG" money question and won $200,000.

-Aleong was a member of the Media Action Network for Asian Americans (MANAA) and was the executive director for Asians in Media.
+Aleong was a member of the Media Action Network for Asian Americans (MANAA), and was the executive director for Asians in Media.

 He starred as "Agent X" in the Wong Fu Productions YouTube short starring Ryan Higa, Agents of Secret Stuff.

-He appeared on the television show, Hazel as Mike Shiga and, in 1968, on the TV show The Virginian saison 6 épisode 7 (Ah Sing vs Wyoming) as Ah Sing.
+He appeared on the television show, Hazel as Mike Shiga and, in 1968, on the TV show The Virginian season 6 episode 7 (Ah Sing vs Wyoming) as Ah Sing.
 He also appeared in an episode during season one of Walker, Texas Ranger, as a member of the Yakuza, in the episode "A shadow in the night".
 He also played the manager of a Japanese restaurant in Season 2, Episode 6 of Curb Your Enthusiasm (2001).

-He played Major Ngo Doc in the 1987 movie Hanoi Hilton.
+He played Major Ngo Doc in the 1987 movie The Hanoi Hilton.